melanieplageman/debugging_planner/README.md

 # Code
-On my fork of Postgres, find the code for the hack discussed in the presentation case study [github.com/melanieplageman/postgres/tree/experiment_null_in_subquery]
+On my fork of Postgres, find the [code](https://github.com/melanieplageman/postgres/tree/experiment_null_in_subquery) for the hack discussed in the presentation case study

 # Terminology
 Terms I use in the presentation.
 Most definitions are gathered loosely from the